clementvtrd/boilerplate-hexagonal/README.md

 The coverage of the code is done with [PHPSpec](https://www.phpspec.net/).
 It is a tool to drive emergent design by specification.
 It is used to describe the behavior of the code, and it is less concerned with the actual implementation.

 You can find the coverage report at [clementvtrd.github.io/boilerplate-hexagonal/phpspec](https://clementvtrd.github.io/boilerplate-hexagonal/phpspec/index.html).

+> Remember to update this link with your actual repository

 ## Stack